 This is a recipe that was in this months issue of “Clean Eating” (an awesome magazine that features all clean eating recipes).
 It’s a pretty simple and straight forward recipe, which was super healthy left just the way it was, but I decided to enhance it a bit by adding some garlic powder and Ancho Chili powder for flavor.
 I also threw a dollop of plain yogurt into the marinade in an attempt to keep the extra lean pork tenderloin nice and moist and tender (in other words, I wanted to be sure not to end up with dry, rubbery pork strips).

 I finished the plate with some fresh chopped scallions.
 Not only do the scallions brighten up the presentation a bit, but they add a nice crunch with a subtle onion flavor that compliments the sweet BBQ sauce perfectly!

-You could serve these as an appetizer BUT I turned them into dinner and served them with some simple slaw and steamed broccoli… it was deeelicios!
+You could serve these as an appetizer, but I turned them into dinner and served them with some simple slaw and steamed broccoli… it was deeelicious!

 So tell me, how do you come up with recipes??
 How would you describe YOUR spin in the kitchen??